cosmos/cosmos-sdk/examples/simpleGov/README.md

 - Check if transactions are valid
 - Process Transactions (includes state changes)

 It is worth underlining that the *Consensus Engine* has knowledge of a given validator set for each block, but that it is the responsiblity of the *Application* to trigger validator set changes.
 This is the reason why it is possible to build both **public and private chains** with the Cosmos-SDK and Tendermint.
-A chain will be public or private depending on the rules, defined at application level, that govern validator set changes.
+A chain will be public or private depending on the rules, defined at application level, that governs a validator's set changes.

 The ABCI establishes the connection between the *Consensus Engine* and the *Application*.
 Essentially, it boils down to two messages:

 - `CheckTx`: Ask the application if the transaction is valid.
-When a node receives a transaction, it will run `CheckTx` on it.
+When a validator's node receives a transaction, it will run `CheckTx` on it.
 If the transaction is valid, it is added to the mempool.
-- `DeliverTx`: Ask the application to process the transaction.
-Returns a new state.
+- `DeliverTx`: Ask the application to process the transaction and update the state.

 Let us give a high-level overview of  how the *Consensus Engine* and the *Application* interract with each other.

-- At all times, when the consensus engine of a validator node receives a transaction, it passes it to the application via `CheckTx` to check its validity.
+- At all times, when the consensus engine (Tendermint Core) of a validator node receives a transaction, it passes it to the application via `CheckTx` to check its validity.
 If it is valid, the transaction is added to the mempool.
-- Let us say we are at block N. There is a validator set V. A proposer is selected from V by the *Consensus Engine* to propose the next block.
-The proposer gathers valid transaction from its mempool and forms a block.
-Then, the block is gossiped to other validators to be signed.
+- Let us say we are at block N. There is a validator set V. A proposer of the next block is selected from V by the *Consensus Engine*.
+The proposer gathers valid transaction from its mempool to form a new block.
+Then, the block is gossiped to other validators to be signed/commited.
 The block becomes block N+1 once 2/3+ of V have signed a *precommit* on it (For a more detailed explanation of the consensus algorithm, click [here](https://github.com/tendermint/tendermint/wiki/Byzantine-Consensus-Algorithm)).
 - When block N+1 is signed by 2/3+ of V, it is gossipped to full-nodes.
 When full-nodes receive the block, they confirm its validity.
 A block is valid if it it holds valid signatures from more than 2/3 of V and if all the transactions in the block are valid.
 To check the validity of transactions, the *Consensus Engine* transfers them to the application via `DeliverTx`.
 After each transaction, `DeliverTx` returns a new state if the transaction was valid.
 At the end of the block, a final state is committed.
 Of course, this means that the order of transaction within a block matters.

 ## Architecture of a SDK-app

 The Cosmos-SDK gives the basic template for an application architecture.
 You can find this template [here](https://github.com/cosmos/cosmos-sdk).

-In essence, a blockchain application is simply a replicated state machine.
-There is a state (e.g. for a cryptocurrency, how many coins each account holds), and transactions that trigger state transitions.
-As the application developer, your job is just define the state, the transactions types and how different transactions modify the state.
+In essence, a blockchain application is simply a replicated state-machine.
+There is a state (e.g. for a cryptocurrency, how many coins each account holds), and transactions that trigger a state transition.
+As the application developer you define the state, the transaction types and how different transactions modify the state.

 ### Modularity

 The Cosmos-SDK is a module-based framework.
-Each module is in itself a little state-machine that can be gracefully combined with other modules to produce a coherent application.
+Each module is in itself a little state-machine that can be easily combined with other modules to produce a coherent application.
 In other words, modules define a sub-section of the global state and of the transaction types.
 Then, it is the job of the root application to route transactions to the correct modules depending on their respective types.
 To understand this process, let us take a look at a simplified standard cycle of the state-machine.

 Upon receiving a transaction from the Tendermint Core engine, here is what the *Application* does: